bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 Microsoft IIS
 =============

-To use Microsoft IIS as reverse proxy in front of Axon.ivy Engine download and execute the powershell script :download:`iis-proxy-setup.ps1`.
+To use Microsoft IIS as reverse proxy in front of Axon Ivy Engine download and execute the powershell script :download:`iis-proxy-setup.ps1`.
 Right click on the file and click :guilabel:`Run with PowerShell`.

-This script will guide you to setup IIS as reverse proxy for the Axon.ivy Engine.
+This script will guide you to setup IIS as reverse proxy for the Axon Ivy Engine.
 It is divided into several parts:

 * **IIS Setup** will install all required features as the IIS itself, URL